theakash04/lnzapboard/README.md

 - Set your board name and Lightning address
 - Configure minimum zap amount
-- Connect your Nostr Wallet Connect (NWC) string

 ### 2. Share Your Board

-- Get a unique QR code for your board
-- Share the link with your audience
+- Get a link for your board, share the link with your audience
 - Display it at events, streams, or presentations

 ### 3. Receive Zaps